 The first step for schools that are interested in participating in the Competency-Based Mathematics program is to Contact the Institute for Academic Outreach by emailing email@example.com or call 660-785-5384.

-Competency-Based Mathematics is not Dual Credit or Dual Enrollment.
+Competency-Based Mathematics is not Dual Credit and Most Closely Resembles Dual Enrollment.

 In most dual credit programs, teachers follow the curriculum and policies of the institution offering credit.
 They must have a Master’s degree with at least 18 graduate credit hours in the subject area they are teaching.
 Their course, textbook, and assessments must be identical to their comparable offerings on campus.
 Unfortunately, there are many subjects that schools can’t offer as dual credit, simply because they lack the appropriate number of interested students, or their teacher lacks the needed graduate credit required by accrediting bodies and the Missouri Department of Higher Education.